frontarm/navi/docs/introduction/do-i-need-a-router.md

 #### Rendering your routes

-In React, rendering your routes is really no different to rendering anything else.
+In React, rendering your routes is really no different than rendering anything else.
 You just take the location at `this.state.location`, and return an element based on its value.
 Like this:

 ```js
 render() {